MinaProtocol/mina/rfcs/0042-bitswap.md

 ## Motivation
 [motivation]: #motivation

 Mina has very large messages that are broadcast over the gossip net pub/sub layer.
 This incurs a high bandwidth cost due to the nature of our pub/sub rebroadcast cycles work in order to consistently broadcast messages throughout the network.
-For example, we observer blocks on mainnet as large as 15mb.
+For example, we observer blocks on mainnet as large as ~2mb.
 This would represent only a single block, and each block broadcast message has a multiplicative cost on bandwidth as it's being broadcast throughout the network.
 This bandwidth cost also translates into CPU cost due to the cost of hashing incoming messages to check against the de-duplication cache before processing them.
 We currently observe behaviors where the libp2p helper process can be pegged at 100% CPU on certain hardware setups when there is high pub/sub throughput on the network.
 Since gossip pub/sub is used not only for blocks, but also transactions and snark work, the broadcasting of each of these simultaneously ends up compounding the issue.

 Implementing Bitswap in our libp2p layer will address this issue by allowing us to immediately reduce our pub/sub message size, while making the larger data referenced by pub/sub messages available upon request.
 It provides a mechanism for breaking up large data into chunks that can be distributed throughout the network (streamed back from multiple peers), and a system for finding peers on the network who are able to serve that data.

 ## Detailed design
 [detailed-design]: #detailed-design

 [Bitswap](https://docs.ipfs.io/concepts/bitswap/) is a module provided by [libp2p](https://libp2p.io/) that enables distributed data synchronization over a p2p network, somewhat comparable to how [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) works.
-It works by splitting up data into chunks called blocks (we will explicitly refer to these as "Bitswap blocks" to disambiguate them from "blockchain blocks"), which are structured into a tree or DAG with a single root.
+It works by splitting up data into chunks called blocks (we will explicitly refer to these as "Bitswap blocks" to disambiguate them from "blockchain blocks"), which are structured into a DAG with a single root.
 When a node on the network wants to download to some data, it asks it's peers to see which (if any) have the root Bitswap block corresponding to that data.
 If none of the peers have the data, it falls back to querying the gossip network's [DHT](https://docs.ipfs.io/concepts/dht/#kademlia) to find a suitable node that can serve the data.

 In this design, we will lay out an architecture to support Bitswap in our Mina implementation, along with a strategy for migrating Mina blocks into Bitswap to reduce current gossip pub/sub pressure.
 We limit the scope of migrating Mina data to Bitswap only to blocks for the context of this RFC, but in the future, we will also investigate moving snark work, transactions, and ledger data into Bitswap.
 Snark work and transactions will likely be modeled similarly to Mina blocks with respect to Bitswap, but ledger data will require some special thought since it's Bitswap block representation will have overlapping Bitswap blocks across different ledgers.